 Table of Contents

 A visit to a local nursery gives options from all over the globe.
 Planting species from elsewhere has been a major American trend since before we were America (we partly blame Marie Antoinette).
 Daisies, asters, and chrysanthemums are three large groups of plants from around the world found together in our gardens.
-Let’s dig into these three groups and share their differences and commonalities.
+Let’s dig into these three plants and share their differences and commonalities.

 Let’s start with what they have in common.